mirusresearch/firehoser/README.md

 });
 ```

 Both `DeliveryStream` and `JSONDeliveryStream` will immediately send data to AWS Kinesis Firehose as soon as (and as often as) you call `putRecord`.
 Sometimes what you want instead is to queue up records as they are generated, and only send them to AWS Kinesis Firehose once a certain number of them have been gathered, or a certain time limit has passed.
-For these cases, we've created `QueuableDeliveryStream` and `QueuableJSONDeliveryStream`.
+For these cases, we've created `QueueableDeliveryStream` and `QueueableJSONDeliveryStream`.
 Simply pass in a cutoff value for the number of records, or the staleness of records that you're comfortable with, and we'll wait until one of those limits is passed before sending off the data.

 ```node
 let maxDelay = 15000; // milliseconds